Speak to a Friendly Routing Expert Now:

 For example, it could deliver products to supermarkets and grocery stores.
 Once the delivery is done, the route owners get paid weekly or on a predetermined payment term.

-With such a business, you can either go for a protected route that includes set addresses or independent routes that do not have any such limitations.
+With such a business, you can either go for a protected route with set addresses or independent routes with no limitations.

 Independent routes are far more competitive but also more profitable and less expensive.